Registration and Course Enrollment

 January Term

 The January term (formerly Interim) is a four-week period of intensive study in one area.
 January term provides an opportunity for instructors and students to focus their entire attention on one course for a full month and offers a time for single-minded study in depth.
 It is a time when unique teaching and learning styles may be utilized in traditional courses or when unique subjects may be studied in study abroad or away locations.
 Upper-class students may pursue, with guidance of a faculty member, independent study projects or internships on- or off-campus during January term.
-St. Olaf upper-class students may also attend a January term at one of approximately 25 other 4-1-4 colleges on a January term exchange basis.
-Consult the Registrar's Office for details.
+St. Olaf upper-class students may participate in the January term exchange program through certain other 4-1-4 colleges that agree to the terms of the exchange agreement.
+See the section below entitled January Term Exchange.

 Specific regulations as they apply to January term include:

-1. Three successful January terms are required for graduation.
-Transfer students admitted with sophomore or junior standing must successfully complete two January terms.
+1. Three completed January terms are required for graduation.
+Transfer students admitted with sophomore or junior standing must complete two January terms.

 2. Students are expected to devote a minimum of 40 hours of study per week directly related to the January term course, including class time, outside reading, and other course-related work.
 In general, faculty and student contact hours for January term approximate the contact hours per course during the regular semester: 35-40 hours for the entire January term or 8-10 hours per week.
 A class session is required on the first day and the last day of the January term for examination or evaluation purposes.
 Grades are based on evaluation procedures similar to the regular semester.